synergy-software/synergy.sample/docs/process/Development Process.md

-# Software Development Process Lifecycle
+# Software Development Lifecycle

+Here you can find the description of the Software Development Lifecycle (SDLC) process used by Synergy Software team.

 ## Team